 Interviews will take place in person.
 However, video conferencing will be available if required.

 If candidates indicate in their applications that they are willing to clerk in multiple regions, they may also be invited to interview in more than one region.
 Applications are considered separately for each region, and each region conducts interviews on a different date.

-Interviews are typically conducted by at least one judge and a counsel from the Office of the Chief Justice and last approximately 30 minutes.
-You may be asked how you might approach a legal problem; however, you generally will not be asked substantive legal questions.
+Interviews are typically conducted by at least one judge and counsel from the Office of the Chief Justice and last approximately 30 minutes.

-If you have questions about the clerkship program, please contact the Manager of Legal Research at (416) 327-5005 or by e-mail at SCJ.email@example.com.
+If you have questions about the clerkship program, please contact the Manager of Program Support by e-mail at SCJ.email@example.com.